thegetty/quire-docs/content/documentation/zooming-images.md

 {{< q-class "box warning" >}}

-- When using external resources, IIIF or otherwise, be aware that changes made to those resources by their hosts can effect the way they display in your project.
-Always link to reliable, permanent sources, and have a regular maintance schedule in place to check for unforeseen changes that may occur after publication.
+- When using external resources, IIIF or otherwise, be aware that changes made to those resources by their hosts can affect the way they display in your project.
+Always link to reliable, permanent sources, and have a regular maintenance schedule to check for unforeseen changes that may occur after publication.

 {{< /q-class >}}